LittMarque27/javascript-powered-password-generator/README.md

 ## Password Generated

-After navigating these steps, you password will be generated and displayed in a window alert:
+After navigating these steps, your password will be generated and displayed in a window alert:

 ![Your new password](./Assets/images/finished-password.png)